AndrewPiroli/tacp_rs/README.md

 This is a toy, do not use !!!!

-tacp/ - protocol definitions, encoders, and decoders. no_std, requires alloc
+tacp/ - protocol definitions, encoders, and decoders. no_std, requires alloc.
+Permissive License (MIT/Apache)

-tacpd/ - reference server implementation
+tacpd/ - reference server implementation.
+Copyleft license (GPL)

 TODO: